Please read through the information below and then click Order PSAT® Exams to submit an order.

 The College Board offers detailed information as well as preparation tools developed in partnership with The Khan Academy.
 To access these tools via The College Board’s PSAT/NMSQT® informational page, click here.

-Exam day specifics and reporting information will be communicated directly to registrants closer to the exam day by your school.
+Exam day specifics and reporting information will be communicated by your campus closer to the test date.
 Please plan for the following:

 - ALL students taking the exam must have a CURRENT school- or government-issued photo ID (such as a driver’s license or school ID.)

-- Students may also bring water and a snack
+- Students may bring water and a snack

-Exam scores are typically released in mid-December via The College Board’s online portal.
+Exam scores are typically released in November and December via The College Board’s online portal.

-When PSAT/NMSQT® scores are ready online, the student will receive from College Board an email with instructions on how to create a College Board profile, how to go to the online score report, and how to use the access code to view scores.
+When PSAT/NMSQT® scores are ready online, the student will receive from College Board an email with instructions to go to the online score report, and how to use the access code to view scores.
 Please visit College Board’s website for detailed information on how to access PSAT/NMSQT® scores.

 For questions or assistance, please email email@example.com